What is the main source of law authorising this entity form?

 Main documents required

-The following are the main documents that must be filed with the Chamber of Commerce (Cámara de Comercio), for the incorporation of the company: (i) public deed with the bylaws; (ii) documents that evidence the existence and representation of the shareholders; (iii) pre registry tax form (iv) chamber of commerce forms; and (v) acceptance letters of the legal representatives, fiscal auditor (revisor fiscal) and of the members of the board of directors.
+The following are the main documents that must be filed with the Chamber of Commerce (Cámara de Comercio) for the incorporation of the company: (i) public deed with the bylaws; (ii) documents that evidence the existence and representation of the shareholders; (iii) tax responsibilities form; (iv) chamber of commerce forms; and (v) acceptance letters of the legal representatives, the fiscal auditor (revisor fiscal) and the members of the Board of Directors along with a copy of their ID .

 Involvement of notary, company register, governmental authorities

-The shareholders or its attorneys can sign the public deed for the incorporation of the company and the bylaws.
+The shareholders or their attorneys can sign the public deed for the incorporation of the company and the bylaws subject to a power of attorney.

 Timing (estimate)